 (a) Casual employees shall receive 10.2% of their straight-time pay in lieu of scheduled vacations and paid holidays.
+Effective the first pay after April 1, 2013, casual employees shall receive 9.6% of their straight-time pay in lieu of scheduled vacation and paid holidays.

+(b) Casual employees serve probation and qualifying periods as per Article 12.10 (Probationary Period) and Article 12.11 (Qualifying Period).

-- (b) Casual employees shall serve a probationary period of 488 paid hours.
-During the probationary period casual employees may be terminated for unsatisfactory service. - (c) A casual employee who has not completed probation under this clause and who successfully bids into a regular position, shall serve a probationary period pursuant to Article 12.10. - (d) Where a casual employee who has completed probation successfully bids into a regular position, such employee shall not be required to serve another probationary period under Article 12.10. - (e) Where a casual employee registers for work in a different classification the employee shall serve a qualifying period of 488 paid hours.
-During the qualifying period, casual employees may be returned to their previous classification for unsatisfactory service. - (f) Casual employees may be laid off from the casual list in reverse order of seniority where it becomes necessary to reduce the workforce due to economic circumstances.
-Laid off casual employees shall retain their seniority for one year subject to which they shall be reinstated to the casual list in the order of their seniority when it becomes necessary to expand workforce.
+(c) During the probationary period casual employees may be terminated for unsatisfactory service.

+(d) Where a casual employee registers for work in a different classification the employee shall serve a qualifying period of 488 paid hours.
+During the qualifying period, casual employees may be returned to their previous classification for unsatisfactory service.

+(e) Casual employees may be laid off from the casual list in reverse order of seniority where it becomes necessary to reduce the workforce due to economic circumstances.
+Laid off casual employees shall retain their seniority for one year subject to which they shall be reinstated to the casual list in the order of their seniority when it becomes necessary to expand the workforce.